 What happened to Techno?
 What happened to the Underground?
 I suppose when a movement enters the limelight, it tends to get commodified, its roots be scorned.
 I went to a party over the weekend where DJ Godfather played an unbelievable set – just the type of Techno I grew up loving and got me into the scene.
 Nowadays most records sound like flubber to me.
 Don’t get me wrong; it’s not that they aren’t hard or fast; tempo and aggression isn’t what I am referring to.
 It’s that too often, my peers seem to play bland boring sets of minimal or near-minimal tunes.
 The rudimentary “producer-gone-dj” formula of “buildup, peak, buildup, peak, repeat” with literally no disruption within the set.
 Yawn.

 Hello Everyone.
 In an effort to keep my crates fresh, I invest considerable time and effort in picking the wheat from the chafe.
 With so much music released every day, it can be a challenge to pick out a banging track.
-Below are the ten tracks I have picked out as standouts for the month of March 2017.
+Below are the ten tracks I have picked out as standouts for the month of May 2017.